-This study showed that we were able to purify three (03) thiosemicarbazones from extracts of hemi synthetic products obtained from extracts of ethanolic thiosemicarbazones.
-These extracts in a process of monitoring biological activities and guided biological fractionations allowed to have the three thiosemicarbazones whose physicochemical studies have served to know their structure which prove that of the three purified thiosemicarbazones only one comes from a carbonyl compound already known during the previous work of Bissignano in 2000 which had made prowess on the knowledge of phytochemical studies of the plant of Mitracarpus Scaber.
-Two carbonyl precursor compounds of thiosemicarbazones identified had not been discovered from the plant of Mitracarpus Scaber

-Thus we confirm that medicinal plants are libraries of several thousand molecules that we cannot stop exploring for new scientific discoveries.
-The combinations studied indicate attention for the different biological effects observed.
+This study showed that we were able to purify three (03) thiosemicarbazones from extracts of synthetic hemi products obtained from extracts of ethanolic thiosemicarbazones.
+These extracts in a process of monitoring biological activities and guided biological fractionations made it possible to have the three thiosemicarbazones whose physicochemical studies have made it possible to know their structure which prove that of the three purified thiosemicarbazones only one comes from an already known carbonyl compound during the previous work of Bissignano in 2000 which had made prowess on the knowledge of the phytochemical studies of the plant of M. scaber.
+Two carbonyl precursor compounds of the identified thiosemicarbazones had not been discovered in the plant of M. scaber.
+On the basis of these observations, this work has made it possible to confirm the concept which affirms that medicinal plants are libraries of several thousand molecules which we cannot stop exploring for new scientific discoveries.